the-vishal/the-vishal.github.io/README.md

 AI and IoT are my all time area of Interest.

-I am self taught Python Programmer.. by the way learning is lifelong process.
+I am self taught Python Programmer.. by the way learning is life long process.

 ![image](https://qph.fs.quoracdn.net/main-thumb-113402770-200-agpgpkvhzjjshtivxogrhwsfhnewqzno.jpeg)